nsbgn/handalf/README.md

 ## Usage and installation

 Install [keyd](https://github.com/rvaiya/keyd) (version >=2.3) and run
 `sudo make install`.
-Activate the `thumbledore` layout in your environment.
+Activate the `handalf` layout in your environment.

 <!--
 ## Other